ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 - Planned guidance references for surge and course
 - The waypoints that the own-ship is supposed to follow (curved/continuous path following is not implemented yet)
 - The current time own-ship state (3DOF) <img src="https://render.githubusercontent.com/render/math?math={[x, y, \psi, u, v, r]}^T">
+- Absolute wind speed and its direction (used with the anti-grounding part)
 - Nearby static obstacles, parameterized as polygons or no-go lines.
-- A data structure Obstacle_Data containing dynamic obstacle information.
+- A data structure Obstacle Data containing dynamic obstacle information.

 and has the following **outputs**:

 - Optimal surge and course modification to the planned guidance references
 - A predicted trajectory for the own-ship when implementing the optimal avoidance maneuver(s).
-- Obstacle_Data: Some parts of the Obstacle_Data can be modified by the PSB-MPC (predicted relative hazard levels for each obstacle)
+- Obstacle Data: Some parts of the Obstacle_Data can be modified by the PSB-MPC (predicted relative hazard levels for each obstacle)

+<p>You should use the Obstacle Manager class for creating and updating the Obstacle Data structure, and can also use the Grounding Hazard Manager to create and update relevant polygons for the anti-grounding part.
+The Obstacle Predictor class is used to predict all nearby dynamic obstacle trajectories (can be multiple trajectories for each obstacle), using the Obstacle Data from the Obstacle Manager as input. </p>

 ### PSBMPC Parameters
 <p> Contains all PSB-MPC parameters in a class, which should be modified according to tuning changes.
 The class has get/set functionality for each parameter according to an index file "psbmpc_index.h", and uses limits on double and integer type parameters to assure that the setting of these parameters makes sense.
 Work could although be done to make the get/set functionality even better.<br>